cynraw/Data_Analytics/README.md

  - For example when you want to find the average age for both genders this is the sql statements for that:
      - SELECT gender, avg(age) FROM employee_demographics GROUP BY gender;
      - This statement returns a table containing the genders and the average ages for both genders.
+## LIMIT vs ALIASING
+- specifies how many row you want in your output.
+- Syntax:
+     - SELECT * FROM employee_demographics LIMIT 3;
+     - This returns the first 3 rows of the db.
+     -

  ## ORDER BY statement
  - Sorts the results set in either ascending or descending order.